digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2024.01.09.md

 * What should I do ?
 * OOP ? start class creation ?
 * What are these datatables things ?
+* Why Rust ?
+* Why not using dataclasses for code simplification

 ## Todo tomorrow